 No. On the KIS "form", GP Practices must complete the boxes titled "KIS upload decision", "Patient aware?" and "Patient consented?" as well as the date/time of expiry if sending a "Special Note", but all other information can be used as required.
-Some patients will only need the free text box in the top section which can be used for anything from a short message for OOH "for the weekend" or a longer and more enduring message for a longstanding problem.
-When the review date is reached, the system will automatically alert GP Practices to review the information.
+Some patients will only need the free text box, which can be used for anything from a short message for OOH "for the weekend" or a longer and more enduring message for a longstanding problem.

-Not every section of the KIS form will be used.
-All sections will default to blank, unless completed/entered by the GP (or system user).
+On the KIS form, all sections will default to blank, unless completed by the GP system user.